afreisinger/ubuntu-devstack/README.md

 1. After the box has been successfully booted up you can access through SSH just enter `vagrant ssh`

-2. Define the password to access openstack
+2. Define the password to access openstack and networking scheme
 ```hcl
 stack@openstack:~/devstack$ vi local.conf
 [[local|localrc]]